Ji-Hwan Bae Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.25 team ERA that ranks 17th among all league pitching staffs.
+- The Cubs have the 17th-ranked team ERA across all league pitching staffs (4.25).

-- The Cubs surrender the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- Cubs pitchers combine to allow 143 home runs (1.1 per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.